jacobeisenstein/gt-nlp-class/Policies.md

-## Office hours ##
+## Getting help ##

-Professor Eisenstein’s office hours will be 11-12 on wednesday in TSRB 228A.
+TA's office hours will be 11-12 on Friday in the computational linguistics lab (the space next to TSRB 228A).
 You can TSRB by showing your GTID at the desk.
 The office is to the left of the stairs on the second floor.

-TA's office hours will be 11-12 on Friday in the computational linguistics lab (the space next to TSRB 228A).
+Professor Eisenstein’s office hours will be 11-12 on wednesday in TSRB 228A.

+Please send email communication through T-square.

 ## Prerequisites ##

 This course assumes

 - Good coding ability, corresponding to at least a third or fourth-year undergraduate CS major.
 Assignments will be in Python.
 - Background in basic probability, linear algebra, and calculus.